Yoga - Cystic fibrosis

-This is a new trial that aims to determine whether online yoga classes for people with cystic fibrosis (CF) could help them in overcoming physical issues such as pain and reduced flexibility, breathlessness, as well as mental health issues such as wellbeing and quality of life.
+This trial aimed to determine whether online yoga classes for people with cystic fibrosis (CF) could help address physical issues such as pain, reduced flexibility, and breathlessness, as well as support mental health, including wellbeing and quality of life.

 Background

-CF is an inherited condition that causes sticky mucus to build up in the lungs and digestive system, which causes lung infections and problems with digesting food.
-There's currently no cure for the disease but there are a range of treatments which can help control symptoms, prevent or reduce complications, and make the condition easier to live with.
-Alongside this people with CF are also usually recommended to do some exercise or physical activity regularly as there is some evidence that completing exercise is beneficial for physical and mental health.
+CF is an inherited condition that causes sticky mucus to build up in the lungs and digestive system, leading to lung infections and difficulties with digestion.
+There is currently no cure, but a range of treatments can help control symptoms, reduce complications, and improve quality of life.
+People with CF are also encouraged to undertake regular exercise, as evidence suggests this benefits both physical and mental health.

-Yoga has become a popular form of exercise for many individuals, including those with CF. However, although there is some evidence that yoga is beneficial for physical and mental health issues there is no specific evidence that it helps those with CF.
+Yoga has become a popular form of exercise for many individuals, including those with CF. However, while there is evidence of general physical and mental health benefits, there has been limited evidence specific to people with CF.

 Project Aims

-This large multicentre national trial aims to determine whether yoga is beneficial for people with CF, whether it can be conducted remotely, and whether it is a cost-effective intervention.
+This large, multicentre national trial aimed to determine whether yoga is beneficial for people with CF, whether it can be delivered remotely, and whether it represents a cost-effective intervention.

-Drs Adam Wagner & Rory Cameron (corresponding researcher) - UEA
+• Dr Adam Wagner & Dr Rory Cameron (corresponding researcher) - UEA

 Contact